Skip to contents

 Now we would like to prepare the data collected in this way for scaling.
 In doing so, we would like to know if the booklets are speeded (number of mnr).
 Additionally, we intend to use different missing treatments for the actual scaling, so we preserve missing values during data preparation and recode them right before scaling the data. eatPrep can help us with all of that.

-As a reminder, here is an overview for different value types the IQB uses:
+Here is an overview for different value types the IQB uses:

 Code Label Abbr Explanation